Inside: Hands-on weather theme learning activities for preschoolers and toddlers

 - Rain & Cloud Shaker Bottle: drop cut up straws (rain) and cotton balls (clouds) into a bottle. (motor skills)

-- Rainbow Color Mixing: explore and mix colors of the rainbow in a zigloc bag (motor skills, discovery of the world, arts & creative expression)
+- Rainbow Color Mixing: explore and mix colors of the rainbow in a zigloc bag (discovery of the world, arts & sensory play)

 - Rainbow Color Matching Box: match the colors of the rainbow and poke popsicle sticks into a box (motor skills, discovery of the world)